AbhilakshSinghReen/camb_ai-backend-assignment/README.md

 In addition, if we want the server to be accessed from outside the Cluster, we have to create an Ingress or a LoadBalancer service.
 For the purpose of this demo, we'll be using a LoadBalancer Service.
 This can be created by running the following:
 `kubectl apply -n key-value-store -f kubernetes/server/server-loadbalancer-service.yaml`

+### Verify Resources Creation
+Let's first get the running pods.
+`kubectl get pods -n key-value-store`

+The ouput should show the following three pods:
+1) At least one pod prefixed with `key-value-store-api-server`
+2) At least one pod prefixed with `key-value-store-api-worker`
+3) At least one pod prefixed with `key-value-store-redis-master`

+Now, let's verify the services
+`kubectl get services -n key-value-store`

+The output should show at least the following four services:
+1) `key-value-store-redis-master`
+2) `key-value-store-api-worker-service`
+3) `key-value-store-api-server-service`
+4) `key-value-store-api-server-loadbalancer-service`

+Finally, let's verify the available HPA resources.
+`kubectl get hpa -n key-value-store`

+The output should show at least the following two HPAs:
+1) `key-value-store-api-server`
+2) `key-value-store-api-worker`

+### Running Tests
+For running tests, it is required to have the server accessible from outside the Cluster.
+When using `minikube`, we will need to start a tunnel for our LoadBalancer service.
+`minikube tunnel`
+The output should show `Starting tunnel for service key-value-store-api-server-loadbalancer-service.`

+You can try visiting `http://locahost:8000` in your browser and see a page titled "CAMB.AI - Backend Assignment".

+Inside your local development environment, cd into the `tests` folder and install the required packages.
+It is recommended to use a virtual environment.
+`pip install -r requirements.txt`

+Next, run the API tests using:
+`python3 api_tests.py`

+You should get an output saying that 7 tests have passed.

+### Testing HPA by Load Testing
+foo